Frequently Asked Questions about Relocating to Alaska

 The Permanent Fund Dividend is paid to every qualifying Alaskan, normally every October.
 The money comes from Alaska oil revenues.
 For more information about the fund, visit Alaska Permanent Fund Corporation Frequently Asked Questions.

-In order to receive the Permanent Fund Dividend, you must establish residence in Alaska, have lived in the state for at least one year and intend on living there permanently.
-As proof of residence, you must have severed residence in any previous state you have lived in and you must be able to provide one of the following:
+To establish residency in Alaska (necessary to receive the Permanent Fund Dividend) you have to live there for at least one year and intend on living there permanently.
+You’ll need to sever residence in previous states you’ve lived in and provide one of the following:

 - A contract for moving your household goods to Alaska dated prior to the qualifying year (company paid is not acceptable)

-- Proof of owning a home or renting a home in Alaska (employer paid housing is not acceptable).
+- Proof of home ownership or rental agreement for a home in Alaska (employer paid housing is not acceptable).

 - Employment and unemployment records